String dynamics in NS5-F1-P geometries: Two-point correlation function

-It is in this limit that we should expect to recover the result of the supergravity approximation; indeed this expression agrees with the ratio of wavefunction asymptotics~\eqref{wavefnasymp} with the substitutions~\eqref{nullconstrs}, \eqref{eq:jslsugra}.
-For scattering states, the ratios of gamma functions contribute phases; one can adjust the constant $\mu$ to set to zero the large $|j|$ limit of the supergravity phase shift $e^{i\delta}$ from~\eqref{eq:PhiPhilargen}.
+More generally, in the limit $n_5 \rightarrow \infty$ at fixed $j$, the $\sutwo$ two-point function~\eqref{eq:sutwo 2pt} and the first line of the $\sltwo$ two-point function~\eqref{eq:PhiPhicorrelator} tend to a constant, again yielding the above result.
+In this limit, we should expect to recover the result of the supergravity approximation; indeed this expression agrees with the ratio of wavefunction asymptotics~\eqref{wavefnasymp} with the substitutions~\eqref{nullconstrs}, \eqref{eq:jslsugra}.
+For scattering states, the ratios of gamma functions in the $\sltwo$ correlator contribute phases, and the factor in the first line no longer cancels against the $\sutwo$ factor~\eqref{eq:sutwo 2pt}.
 The phase shift encodes the time delay for probes to scatter off the cap and return to infinity; with a hard cap at some fixed redshift in the smeared classical geometry of the supergravity approximation, all probes at high energy will have the same time delay (backreaction decouples for a small-amplitude probe in the classical limit).

-The ratio of gamma functions on the first line of~\eqref{eq:PhiPhicorrelator} encodes very interesting stringy physics of scattering states in the cigar coset~\cite{Giveon:2015cma,Giveon:2016dxe}.
+The ratio of gamma functions on the first line of~\eqref{eq:PhiPhicorrelator} encodes very interesting stringy physics of scattering states in the $\sltwo/\uone$ cigar coset~\cite{Giveon:2015cma,Giveon:2016dxe}.
 Writing $\jsl = \frac12(1+i\nu)$, the stringy gamma functions in the first line of~\eqref{eq:PhiPhicorrelator} give an additional phase shift~\cite{Giveon:2015cma} \be \delta \simeq \frac 2{\nfive} \nu\log\nu \,. \ee This phase shift was interpreted using the FZZ duality between the $\sltwo/U(1)$ gauged WZW model and $\cN=2$ Liouville theory~\cite{Giveon:1999px,Hori:2001ax} as arising from a saddle point in the $\cN=2$ Liouville path integral, where the time delay is realized as the increasing time it takes a probe to climb the exponential Liouville wall and fall back down, as the radial momentum is cranked up.